gera1013/XMPP-Client/README.md

 * Removing an existing account

 ## File description
-* `main.py` file with the main program.
-Creates Client object and does basic I/O operations
+* `main.py` file with the main program, creates Client object and does basic I/O operations
-* `client.py` file with the client module.
-Contains the class Client and implements the mentioned functionalities
+* `client.py` file with the client module, contains the class Client and implements the mentioned functionalities
 * `util.py` file with utilities.
-Text formatting, functions and imports.
+Text formatting, functions and imports
+* `requirements.txt` file with all the needed python libraries